-- 1.3 Responsibility for other Administration Documents: - 1.3.1 General Maintenance of the Administration Documents The responsibility for the configuration, accuracy, maintenance, control, publication, and dissemination of other ASRC Administration Documents, shall be determined under the direction of the ASRC Board of Directors.
+1.3 Responsibility for other Administration Documents

+1.3.1 General Maintenance of the Administration Documents -- The responsibility for the configuration, accuracy, maintenance, control, publication, and dissemination of other ASRC Administration Documents, shall be determined under the direction of the ASRC Board of Directors.
 For example, annual budgets, monthly financial status, etc. are all maintained by the ASRC Treasurer, but such documents must be accepted by the Board of Directors.

-- 2. Administration of General Administration Policy This policy shall be administered by the following: - 2.1 Chair of the ASRC Board of Directors The Chair of the ASRC Board of Directors shall serve as the ASRC President and Chief Operating Officer of the corporation when the Board of Directors is not in session.
-The Chair of the ASRC Board of Directors is responsible for ensuring ASRC-wide compliance with ASRC all policy and procedures, including those in this manual. - Vice-Chair of the ASRC Board of Directors The Vice-Chair of the ASRC Board of Directors shall serve as the internal and external liaison for ASRC member groups and other SAR units which interact with the ASRC.
-In addition, the Vice-Chair shall serve in the chair's absence if the chair is incapacitated or otherwise unable to fulfill his of her buties. - 2.3 Group Chairman + The ASRC is composed of organizations called Groups.
-The Group Chairman (or other chief executive officer) is responsible for ensuring Group compliance with ASRC General Administration policy and procedures. - 3.
-ASRC Financial Policy - 3.1 Fiscal Year The ASRC fiscal year shall be from January 1 to December 31. - 3.2 Annual group dues Each year, each Group is responsible for submitting dues to the ASRC.
-These dues are assessed as follows:
+- 2. Administration of General Administration Policy -- This policy shall be administered by the following: - 2.1 Chair of the ASRC Board of Directors The Chair of the ASRC Board of Directors shall serve as the ASRC President and Chief Operating Officer of the corporation when the Board of Directors is not in session.
+The Chair of the ASRC Board of Directors is responsible for ensuring ASRC-wide compliance with ASRC all policy and procedures, including those in this manual. - 2.2 Vice-Chair of the ASRC Board of Directors -- The Vice-Chair of the ASRC Board of Directors shall serve as the internal and external liaison for ASRC member groups and other SAR units which interact with the ASRC.
+In addition, the Vice-Chair shall serve in the chair's absence if the chair is incapacitated or otherwise unable to fulfill his or her duties. - 2.3 Group Chairman -- The ASRC is composed of organizations called Groups.
+The Group Chairman (or other chief executive officer) is responsible for ensuring Group compliance with ASRC General Administration policy and procedures.